TurtleNetwork/TurtleNetwork.github.io/_users/TNDEX.md

 No this is not possible.
 TNDex is like the name says a DEX.
 This means you and only you can access your account with the seed.
 This also means you need to keep the seed safely stored offline.

+### How do I get my funds in polarity.exchange or vice versa

+Both polarity.echange and wallet.turtlenetwork.eu are build on top from $TN, this means they use the same seed.
+This means one seed can be used for multiple wallets, but it also means to send funds to another $TN wallet, you can use the send function and use the native $TN address, instead withdraw through a gateway.